adrianapvent/employee-scheduler/README.md

-# Event Scheduler
+# Employee Scheduler

 ## Welcome

-Thank you for taking the time to review my event scheduler!
+Thank you for taking the time to review my employee scheduler!

 ## Description

-[event-scheduler](https://github.com/VMLujanJr/event-scheduler) is an interactive quiz that covers basic JavaScript fundamentals in a simple question & answer format with next and previous buttons.
+[employee-scheduler](https://github.com/adrianapvent/employee-scheduler) is a schedule that is interactive.

-You may also visit the interactive [website](https://github.com/VMLujanJr/event-scheduler) to try out the quiz yourself.
+You may also visit the interactive [website](https://github.com/adrianapvent/employee-scheduler) to try out the scheduler yourself.

 ## Objectives
 ```